projectcalico/calicoctl/docs/cni/kubernetes/VagrantCoreOS.md

 To access the guestbook application frontend, visit `http://172.18.18.101:30001` in your favorite browser.
 Because we used a NodePort service to expose it outside the cluster, it should also be available at `http://172.18.18.102:30001`.

+### 2.3 Next Steps

+Now that you have a verified working Kubernetes cluster with Calico, you can continue [deploying applications on Kubernetes][examples].

+You can also take a look at how you can use Calico [network policy on Kubernetes](Policy.md).

 [calico-networking]: https://github.com/projectcalico/calico-containers
 [calico-cni]: https://github.com/projectcalico/calico-cni
 [virtualbox]: https://www.virtualbox.org/